ClusterLabs/PAF/Quick_Start-Debian-8.md

 For more information about this configuration file, see the `corosync.conf` manual page.

-We can now start corosync:
+We can now start and Pacemaker:

 ```
-systemctl start corosync.service
+systemctl start pacemaker.service
 ```

 Here is a command to check everything is working correctly: